 Non-academically, I am interested in music - both listening and playing.
 I also read a variety of books.
 My most recent favorite fiction is The Wheel of Time series by Robert Jordan and Brandon Sanderson.
 My most recent favorite non-fiction is Sapiens by Yuval Noah Harari.
-I enjoy playing a good video game once in a while and my favorite one is The Witcher 3: Wild Hunt.
+I enjoy playing a good video game once in a while and my all-time favorites are Uncharted and The Witcher 3: Wild Hunt.
 Having spent four years in Boulder, I tend to enjoy climbing, biking, and running.

 Since my early undergrad days, I have been maintaining a blog where I reflect on science, math, the world, and life.